 The storm water network must be designed to accommodate (flood frequencies as prescribed by "The Red Book") the minor storm event (1:5 year) in open channels or side drains of streets.
-The major storm (1:50 year) should be managed through controlled overland flows, aboveground attenuation storage (if required) and berms at the higher end of the site (if required).
+The major storm (1:50 year) should be managed through controlled overland flows, above-ground attenuation storage (if required) and berms at the higher end of the site (if required).
 As no formal storm water system exists in the area, concentration of storm water must be avoided as far as possible.
 Earthworks on plots should therefore encourage free drainage of the area.

-Boegoeberg is a small village that generally drains from the centre.
-Gravel surfaced roads should be upgraded to interlocking paved roads.
-Interlocking paved roads with kerbs will be adequate for surface drainage.
+Grootdrink is a small village that generally drains from the centre.
+Existing roads will be adequate for this purpose.

-6. SOLID WASTE DISPOSAL
+6. SOLID WASTE